natt96z/cybersac/docs/source/MediumCybersac.rst

    :width: 35%
    :align: right

 5. Now move the mouse towards the switch and click on the switch.
 You will now see a lot more options to pick from.
-Options would include **FastEthernet0/1** all the way through **FastEthernet0/24**.
-There are also options to connect to **GigabitEthernet** ports.
-In this demonstration we will be connecting the end of the cable into port **FastEthernet0/1**.
+Options would include :red:`FastEthernet0/1` all the way through :red:`FastEthernet0/24`.
+There are also options to connect to :red:`GigabitEthernet` ports.
+In this demonstration we will be connecting the end of the cable into port :red:`FastEthernet0/1`.

 |
 |